MystFan/ShopingSystem/README.md

 # More Info

-#### Shoping System - helps other people with difficulties to get their essentials shoping
+#### Shoping System - helps other people to get their essentials shoping
 &nbsp;
 ### The project also use implementation of CQRS pattern
 - There is separation of the read and write operations